Nicolas67500/school-project/README.md

 # school-project
-Project i did while i was in school
+Project I did while I was at school

-Hi my name is Nicolas, i'm 18 years old and i'm student at College of Robert Schuman.
+i my name is Nicolas,

+I'm 18 years old and I'm student at Robert Schuman High School.